tempranova/turtlerp/README.md

 Recently Done

+- // Target removed when targetting a player after targetting self
+- // New Spellbook UI
 - // Implementing a Test channel for future dev changes
 - // Not allowing "&&" characters in any saved text
 - // Better validation on recieving data